Free Shipping $35+

 • Ethically Handmade: Handwoven in the homes of elderly women living in a Tibetan refugee camp outside of Pokhara, Nepal, providing fair pay, flexible work, and vital income for daily living.

 • Multiple Size Options: Bells available in six sizes: Extra Small, Small, Medium, Large, Extra Large, and Extra Extra Large for decorative or functional use.
-Straps available in
+Straps available in 4 color categories: Neutrals, Primary Colors, Brights or Pastels.
+Strap sizes available in Ornament, Medium or Large sizes.

 How to Use